Olutanga

 Olutanga is a Philippine island in the Moro Gulf, part of Zamboanga Sibugay Province.
-It is separated from the Zamboanga Peninsula by a narrow channel and Tantanang Bay.
+It is separated from the Zamboanga Peninsula in mainland Mindanao by a narrow channel and Tantanang Bay.

 Olutanga, with an area of 194.1 km2, is the largest island in the Moro Gulf and the 34th largest island of the Philippines.
 It has a shoreline length of 89.8 km.

 The island is subdivided into 3 municipalities (Mabuhay, Talusan, and the namesake Olutanga), and has a total population of 103,701 people.